nleaf/nleaf.github.io/_resources/2018-02-02-ecommerce-retail-case-study-stanley-steemer.md

   - align-left: true
     icon: "/uploads/EXP_Scenario.svg"
     background: "/uploads/ph_hurricane.jpg"
-    description: 'With a combined nearly 45 years of experience leading Stanley Steemer’s IT operations, Tom Junewicz and Rob Bennett – and their 20+ person IT team – had steered Stanley Steemer through a number of evolutions in information technology.
+    description: 'With nearly 45 years of combined experience leading Stanley Steemer’s IT operations, Tom Junewicz and Rob Bennett – and their 20+ person IT team – had steered Stanley Steemer through a number of evolutions in information technology.
       The era of digital transformation, however, was driving one of their biggest